auraoupa/grand-challenge-adastra-ORCA36/eORCA05/tuto-AA.md

  - I modify my 4.2.0 file so that it fits my paths
  - I add ```export MODULEPATH=$MODULEPATH:$HOME/modules/```in my .bashrc
  - I run ```module load DCM/4.2``` for the current session and add it to my .bashrc for future ones
- - I set up my DCM environment by crceating some directories : ```mkdir CONFIGS RUNS``` and adding some [environments aliases](https://github.com/meom-group/DCM/blob/4.2/DCMTOOLS/templates/dcm_setup_module.sh) in my .bashrc
+ - I set up my DCM environment by ceating some directories : ```mkdir CONFIGS RUNS``` and adding some [environments aliases](https://github.com/meom-group/DCM/blob/4.2/DCMTOOLS/templates/dcm_setup_module.sh) in my .bashrc

 ### Run the first eORCA05.L121 run